Howie Hubler: Career

 Hubler began working in Morgan Stanley's fixed income division as a bond trader sometime in the late 1990s.
 He had a reputation as a hothead and a bully who responded to critiques with strong anger.
-In 2003, Morgan Stanley created a proprietary credit default swap for the purpose of shorting bad subprime mortgage bonds.
+In 2003, Morgan Stanley created a proprietary CDS for the purpose of shorting bad subprime mortgage bonds.
 When a group was being formed in 2003 to short subprime mortgages, Hubler was co-opted as the group's manager and placed in charge of the team.
 After early successes shorting subprime mortgage bonds, as well as selling bonds, he was promoted to run the newly created Global Proprietary Credit Group (GPCG) in 2006.

 $9 billion loss

 The GPCG had positioned itself within Morgan Stanley as a group that could provide highly profitable deals very quickly.
-Because of the nature of the credit default swaps, however, the GPCG was required to post premiums to their counter-parties until such a time when the bonds were considered in default.
+Because of the nature of the CDSs, however, the GPCG was required to post premiums to their counter-parties until such a time when the bonds were considered in default.
 Because the group was paying out a large amount of money to keep the CDS trades in place, their profitability was quite low.
-To finance their operations, Hubler instructed his traders to sell credit default swaps on $16 billion in AAA-rated collateralized debt obligations (CDOs).
-Hubler and the GPCG bought $2 billion in credit default swaps on extremely risky mortgages, and sold $16 billion in what they believed were safe CDOs.
-Because of the opaque nature of the CDOs on which they were selling credit default swaps, Hubler and his group did not realize that the CDOs they were insuring contained subprime mortgages similarly risky to the bonds they were shorting.
+To finance their operations, Hubler instructed his traders to sell CDSs on $16 billion in AAA-rated collateralized debt obligations (CDOs).
+Hubler and the GPCG bought $2 billion in CDSs on extremely risky mortgages, and sold $16 billion in what they believed were safe CDOs.
+Because of the opaque nature of the CDOs on which they were selling CDSs, Hubler and his group did not realize that the CDOs they were insuring contained subprime mortgages similarly risky to the bonds they were shorting.
 Because of this, he repeatedly assured his company officers and risk management teams that their position was very secure.

 After threatening to quit in a dispute over pay and organizational structure, Hubler was paid $25 million for his performance in 2006 and was expected to make significantly more in 2007 if performance continued as it had.
 However, once the dispute was resolved, the risk management team asked the GPCG to stress-test their portfolio.
 At a default rate of 6% (the previous historical high), the portfolio remained solvent.
 When pushed to a hypothetical default rate of 10%, however, the group's projected profits of $1 billion turned into a projected loss of $2.7 billion.
 Hubler argued vociferously that such default levels were unlikely and would never happen.